Need a Child Custody Attorney in Flower Mound, Texas?

-Who Determines Where the Children Live if the Parents Have Joint Custody?
+Who Determines Where the Children Live if the Parents Have Joint Custody in Texas?

-What are the Rights of Parents If They Have Conservatorship?
+What are the Rights of Parents If They Have Conservatorship in Texas?

 A sole managing conservator has the following exclusive rights (other rights and duties are not listed here that are the same for either case).
 For joint managing conservators, rights may be allocated as exclusive to one of the conservators or by agreement, or as independent rights available to both conservators.
 This includes your right as a parent to make decisions regarding the child’s: